Ising formulations of many NP problems

-We note that it is straightforward to imagine slightly reducing the size of the state space for the Hamiltonian cycles problem as follows: it is clear that node 1 must always be included in a Hamiltonian cycle, and without loss of generality we can set $x_{1,1}=1$: this just means that the overall ordering of the cycle is chosen so that node 1 comes first.
+It is straightforward to slightly reduce the size of the state space for the Hamiltonian cycles problem as follows: it is clear that node 1 must always be included in a Hamiltonian cycle, and without loss of generality we can set $x_{1,i}=\delta_{1,i}$: this just means that the overall ordering of the cycle is chosen so that node 1 comes first.
 This reduces the number of spins to $(N-1)^2$.